 Come and visit us at the Media Counter in the registration area to pick up your badges.

-Delegates arriving after the registration counter closes can pick up a one-day wristband for the nighttime showcases at the nighttime venue.
-Please exchange it for a lanyard and an all-days wristband at the registration counter the next day to have access to the entire event.
+Please exchange this one-day wristband for a lanyard and an all-days wristband at the registration counter in Manchester Central the next day to have access to the entire event.

-The following programme points for WOMEX 23 will be announced closer to the event:
+The following programme points for WOMEX 24 will be announced closer to the event:

 You can check our programme of previous editions.